 Here the outer veneers are glued to the laminates using white glue and plenty of clamps:

 The step housings are machined into the veneered strings using a router and guide made in flexy ply:

 Mortises for false tenons are machined onto the end of the strings to assemble the curved section to the straight strings:

 The edges of the curved string are cleaned up and veneered:

 Here’s the stair assembled in the shop:

 Here’s the stair finished with a curved panel under the wreathed string to close a lower rising stairwell:

-Please sign up for Wood Designer membership if you’d like to learn more about building a curved staircase yourself.
+Please sign up for Wood Designer Premium Support if you’d like to learn more about how to build curved stairs yourself.

 Thanks for reading.